jedlikk/jedliSlider/README.md

 ### What is jedliSlider?

 jedliSlider is interactive carousel with multiple options and modes to use on your page, created in pure (vanilla) javascript and css.
+IMPORTANT: FOR NOW ONLY THE CONTINUOUS MODE IS FULLY IMPLEMENTED!

 ### Compatibility